 Step 3: Report on your mystery shopping experience.

-This will usually involve filling in a questionnaire with short or longer answers about your experience as a customer.
+This will usually involve filling in an online questionnaire with short or longer answers about your experience as a customer.

 Pay rates differ from company to company and depend on the complexity of the work.